 Can we afford a new dog?

-If you’re worried that you won’t be able to pay for regular care, then having your dog insured and paying a monthly sum could be the best option.
+If you’re worried that you won’t be able to pay for regular care, then having it insured and paying a monthly sum could be the best option.
 On top of this, you should think about the cost of dog food, accessories, treats, accommodation when you’re away, and adjustments you’ll need to make to your home.

 Is our home suitable for a dog?

-A great way to determine whether or not your home is ‘dog-friendly’ is to crawl around on all fours.
+A great way to determine whether or not your home is ‘pet-friendly’ is to crawl around on all fours.
 Yeah, it sounds silly, but it can help you see your property in a whole new light and alert you to dangers or potential problems if you were to bring a dog into your home.
 For example, you may have wires laying around behind television sets, your back door may always be open, or you may have fitted a new carpet upstairs that you wouldn’t want a dog to sit on.

 Making adjustments – like decluttering your home, adding a baby gate and briefing the family on keeping doors and windows closed whenever possible – will make you more suitable and prepared for dog ownership.